 Black Friday is counted amongst the very common and majorly known events worldwide.
 As gloomy as it sounds, it isn’t at all.
-The Black Friday, for the Americans, is just a fancy name for the 4th Friday right after Thanksgiving Day.
+For the Americans, is just a fancy name for the 4th Friday right after Thanksgiving Day.
 The Black Friday officially announces the beginning of Christmas Shopping and time for people to start ticking items from their wish-lists as everything out there is on a massive sale with amazing discounts.

-In the following writeup, you are going to know more about Black Friday.
+In the following writeup, you are going to know more about the day.
 Its information stands unknown by many till now!
 Yes, the majority of the people would know the ways of celebrating it and the day it falls on.
 But, are they aware of its importance, history and other interesting facts?
 Well, the answer is going to be a complete no here.

 What Does Black Friday Signify?

-Black Friday isn’t treated as an official government holiday in many places, but few states like California etc observe it as a day off followed by The Thanksgiving Day as most schools and retail stores treat it as a holiday and making it a 4 day week which encourages potential buyers to get out of their houses to spend money and shop.
+The day isn’t treated as an official government holiday in many places, but few states like California, etc observe it as a day off followed by The Thanksgiving Day as most schools and retail stores treat it as a holiday and making it a 4 day week which encourages potential buyers to get out of their houses to spend money and shop.